 - The vehicles to be insured, including the makes and models, what the replacement values are, and the average cost to repair them if you file a claim

-Moreover, if a single primary driver wishes to insure more than one vehicle in their name, your insurer will also want to know how the vehicles are used.
-For example, do you use one or both to commute to a workplace?
-After all, the less you drive, the cheaper an auto policy is.
+If a single primary driver wishes to insure more than one vehicle in their name, your insurance provider will also want to know how the vehicles are used.
+For example, do you use one or both to commute to work?
+After all, the less you drive, the cheaper your auto policy will be.
 On that note, suppose you have two vehicles, and one is more expensive than the other.
-If you tend to drive the less expensive car most of the time (such as driving to work on weekdays), and the pricier wheels occasionally (going for a spin now and then on weekends), that too can save you a few bucks.
+If you tend to drive the less expensive car most of the time (such as driving to work on weekdays), and the pricier wheels occasionally (going for a spin now and then on weekends), that, too, can save you a few bucks.

 Car insurance discounts can add up to substantial savings

 Qualifying for a multi-vehicle discount can save you money on your annual premium.
-And when combined with other discounts insurers offer for using winter tires, and bundling an auto and home insurance policy, as well as choosing higher deductibles for your coverages, those savings can add up.
+And when combined with other discounts insurance providers offer for using winter tires, and bundling an auto and home insurance policy, as well as choosing higher deductibles, those savings can add up.

-Since different insurers offer different rates that change often, and multi-vehicle discount eligibility and percentages vary between them, do yourself a favour and compare policies and premiums from a broad range of insurers to get the coverage you need at a price you can afford.
+Since different insurance companies offer different rates that change often, and multi-vehicle discount eligibility and percentages vary between them, do yourself a favour and compare auto insurance policies and premiums from a broad range of providers to get the coverage you need at a price you can afford.

 Don't waste time calling around for auto insurance